Dynamic Stretching Routine

 Watch This VIDEO to Learn Dynamic Warm Up Exercises.

 Stretching is an important part of orthopedics, dynamic and static stretching.
 Most importantly, this should not just be done before and after a workout.
-It should be used at different periods throughout exercises.
-Some research suggests that as much as an hour of stretching may be needed to have the effects last for more than an hour during exercise.
+It should be done at different periods throughout exercises.
+Some research suggests that as much as an hour of stretching may be helpful to have the effects last for more than an hour during exercise.

 A Dynamic Stretching Routine